-You can be a warden if you are:
+You can be a warden if you are -

-- · a parishioner of the relevant church or parish; and - at least 18 years of age; and - a communicant member\ of the Anglican Church of Australia. - \ A communicant member includes a person who is a member of the Anglican Church of Australia and who partakes regularly in the Holy Communion or the Lord's Supper.
+- a parishioner of the relevant church or parish; and - at least 18 years of age; and - a communicant member of the Anglican Church of Australia. - A communicant member includes a person who is a member of the Anglican Church of Australia and who partakes regularly in the Holy Communion or the Lord's Supper.

-However you cannot be a warden if you are:
+However you cannot be a warden if you are -

-the spouse of an ordained person licensed to the parish (minister, senior assistant minister or assistant minister); or

-- an employee paid from the funds of the church or parish; or - bankrupt; or - a patient or protected person under the Mental Health Act or Protected Estates Act; or - a prohibited person under the Child Protection (Prohibited Employment) Act.
+- the spouse of an ordained person licensed to the parish (minister, senior assistant minister or assistant minister); or - an employee paid from the funds of the church or parish; or - bankrupt; or - · mentally ill or is otherwise incapable of acting, or - a person who has been convicted of a disqualifying offence listed in Schedule 2 of the Child Protection (Working with Children) Act 2012.